-The following list contains links to the most relevant documents and software for the PIC18F56Q71 Curiosity Nano board:
+The following list contains links to the most relevant documents and software for the AVR64EA48 Curiosity Nano board:

 - MPLAB® X IDE MPLAB X IDE is a software program that runs on a PC (Windows®, Mac OS®, Linux®) to develop applications for Microchip microcontrollers and digital signal controllers.
-It is named an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - MPLAB® XC Compilers MPLAB® XC8 C Compiler is available as a free, unrestricted-use download.
-Microchips MPLAB® XC8 C Compiler is a comprehensive solution for the project's software development on Windows[®], macOS[®] or Linux[®].
-MPLAB[®] XC8 supports all 8-bit PIC[®] and AVR[®] microcontrollers (MCUs). - MPLAB® Xpress Cloud-Based IDE MPLAB Xpress Cloud-Based IDE is an online development environment containing the most popular features of our award-winning MPLAB X IDE.
-This simplified and distilled application is a faithful reproduction of our desktop-based program, allowing users an easy transition between the two environments. - MPLAB® Code Configurator MPLAB Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where one can order samples of devices. - MPLAB Data Visualizer MPLAB Data Visualizer is a program used for processing and visualizing data.
-The Data Visualizer can receive data from various sources, such as serial ports and the on-board debugger's Data Gateway Interface, as found on Curiosity Nano and Xplained Pro boards.
+It is named an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - Microchip Studio Free IDE for the development of C/C++ and assembler code for microcontrollers. - IAR Embedded Workbench® for AVR® This is a commercial C/C++ compiler available for AVR microcontrollers.
+There is a 30-day evaluation version and a 4 KB code-size-limited kick-start version available from their website. - MPLAB® XC Compilers MPLAB® XC8 C Compiler is available as a free, unrestricted-use download.
+Microchips MPLAB® XC8 C Compiler is a comprehensive solution for the project's software development on Windows®, macOS® or Linux®.
+MPLAB® XC8 supports all 8-bit PIC® and AVR® microcontrollers (MCUs). - MPLAB® Xpress Cloud-Based IDE MPLAB Xpress Cloud-Based IDE is an online development environment containing the most popular features of our award-winning MPLAB X IDE.
+This simplified and distilled application is a faithful reproduction of our desktop-based program, allowing users an easy transition between the two environments.